tytydraco/yessleep/out/I_remembered_a_spooky_picture_my_sister_took_when_I_was_a_kid_I_should_have_forgotten_about_it.md

 So I took the camera home with me, sent an order for the proper film online, and waited.

-About a week later, Grace passed away from a drug overdose.
+About a week later, Grace passed away from an accidental overdose.
 This was three weeks ago, today.
 The funeral was last Sunday.
 I still feel sick to my stomach, but maybe that's just the migraine.

 Last week, the specific roll of film I needed arrived in the mail.
 Took them long enough.
 I snapped a photo of myself, and after staring at it while it developed for a few minutes, I noticed...nothing.
 Nothing really out of the ordinary, beyond a weird splotchy artifact right above my lip.
 Nothing about me was changed, otherwise.